-Professor Stevens Curl’s book will describe and illustrate all of them, as well as give details of the artists and their subjects, thereby filling an unaccountable gap in the literature.
+Professor Stevens Curl's comprehensively illustrated book describes and shows all of them, as well as giving details of the artists and their subjects, thereby filling an unaccountable gap in the literature.
+It is published in two versions; a hardback, Limited Edition of only 250 numbered signed copies with dust-jacket at £40, and a Softback Edition at £20 per copy.

 He has established an international reputation for scholarship,